christian1980nrw/Spotmarket-Switcher/README.md

-# Victron-ESS, Shelly Plug S, and AVM-Fritz-DECT200-210 Spotmarket-Switcher
+# Spotmarket-Switcher

-Welcome to the Victron-ESS & Shelly Plug S & AVM-Fritz-DECT200-210 Spotmarket-Switcher repository!
+Welcome to the Spotmarket-Switcher repository!
 This software is designed to enhance the functionality of your energy setup by integrating:

 - [Victron](https://www.victronenergy.com/) Venus OS Energy Storage Systems
 - Shelly products (such as Shelly Plug S or Shelly Plus1PM)